pseelam02/pseelam02/README.md

 I completed my bachelors in Data Science at the University of California, Berkeley.
 Go Bears🐻!

-I'm always eager to meet new people who share a passion for computer science.
-Feel free to reach out to my linkedin!

 ### My Work Experience
 #### Software Engineering Intern @ Rivian Automotive (September 2024-December 2024):
 - Wrote more C++ and Python